mmkke/GMRI/README.md

 ### Scaling

-We utlilized the Standard Scaler from scikit-learn to normalize and mean center features prior to analysis.
+We utilized the Standard Scaler from scikit-learn to normalize and mean center features prior to analysis.

 ### Export Feature Matrix and Target Vector